oyoclass/python3-doc/doc/modules/sqlite.md

 ---------------------------------------
 ```

-The "id" field we set up is special as it is the <b>INTEGER PRIMARY KEY</b>.
+The "id" field we set up is special as it is the **INTEGER PRIMARY KEY**.
 This field will automatically increment each time we insert a row into this table.

 #### Inserting Data Into the Table